euphonie/study-notes/Engineering Tools/Cloud/GCP/IAM.md

 			- Belongs to an application
 		-  an entire G-Suite domain
 			- A virtual group of all the members in an organization
+			- Can't be used to establish identity
+			- Enable convenient permission management, like groups
 		- or a Cloud Identity domain.
+			- Virtual group of all members in an organization
+			- Doesn't provide access to G Suite applications and features
 - **Can do what**
 	- Defined by an IAM role (a collection of permissions)
 - **On which resource**